-A daily, on-site hot & cold lunch program, plus nutritious salad bar, is provided by an outside vendor for those wishing to purchase a meal.
-Jewel Hospitality (www.triohosp.com) handles all aspects of the lunch program, including menu preparation, serving, ordering and payment process.
-(Menus are posted online and can be ordered in advance at www.boonli.com.)
-Lunches can be ordered or cancelled up until midnight the night before but same-day lunches are not available, except in emergency situations.
+A daily, on-site hot & cold lunch program is provided by an outside vendor for those wishing to purchase a meal.
+Fresh n' Local handles menu planning and preparation.
+The Lunch Coordinator handles all other aspects of the lunch program, including serving, ordering and payment process.
+(Menus are posted online and can be ordered in advance.)
+Same day lunches are not available, except in emergency situations and will be charged accordingly.